 “As of March 31st, 2019, there’s over 2.38 billion monthly active Facebook users.” – newsroom.fb.com

 Here are some of the warning signs you should be looking out for, in order to find out whether or not you’re addicted to Facebook:

 You feel anxious when you’re unable to access Facebook.

-If the thought of not accessing Facebook account for a day fills you with dread, then it’s quite likely that you’re addicted.
+If the thought of not accessing Facebook account for a day fills you with dread, then it’s quite likely that your brain is addicted.

 When you’re addicted to a substance, you become anxious without it, and when you finally get a ‘hit’, you’re filled with relief.

-Similarly, if you feel a strong sense of relief when you access Facebook account, after not having access for a while, this is an indicator that you’re satisfying your Facebook addiction ‘cravings’.
+Similarly, if your feelings have a strong sense of relief when you access Facebook account, after not having access for a while, this is an indicator that you’re satisfying your Facebook addiction ‘cravings’.